maryrosecook/book-notes/dealers-of-lightning-michael-hiltzik.md

 ---

 Pake also established by the close of 1970 a full research agenda.
 In a corporate memo dated January 4, 1971, he outlined an ambitious program for his group of twenty-three, augmented by another eight or ten professionals due to start work over the following few months.
 The Systems Science Lab was to take over development of a laser-driven computer printer whose inventor, a Webster engineer, had come west after failing to interest his bosses in its potential.
 SSL researchers would also investigate optical memories, a technology that would eventually give rise to today’s compact disc and CD-ROM, and speech recognition by computer.
 Taylor’s Computer Science Lab was to pursue his pet interest in graphics while developing specifications for a basic center-wide computer system.
 And GSL was assigned studies in solid-state technologies, including the electrical and optical qualities of crystals.

+---

+With scant equipment of any value on the premises, the building stayed unlocked and hospitable to outsiders.
+“We were physically adjacent to Stanford University, so there were visitors dropping in and out of the lab all the time.
+A lot of us even came to feel we were sort of like university instructors who got to spend all our time doing research without having to teach classes.
+So we operated as though this were an open environment where we were free to share what we were doing with anyone we wanted to.”